StefH/WebJobs.Extensions.Ftp/doc/part2.md

 # Creating Custom binding

-As stated before, we are creating a NATS extension here.
+As stated before, we are creating a FTP extension here.
 We will use Visual Studio for development.
-We will also use the FtpClient library [MyNatsClient](https://github.com/danielwertheim/mynatsclient).
-MyNatsClient is a handy library for .NET to connect to NATS.
+We will also use the FtpClient library [MyFTPClient](https://github.com/danielwertheim/myFTPclient).
+MyFTPClient is a handy library for .NET to connect to FTP.

 Custom Extension is a Standard .NET Library.
 You need to add the following packages using NuGet.
 Open the NuGet manager and search for:

     Microsoft.Azure.WebJobs.Extensions
-    MyNatsClient
+    MyFTPClient

 Creating binding is relatively simple.
 As mentioned in the previous section, we need to create attribute class, converter class, and async collector class.